guptadeepak/LoginRadius/README.md

 **Error Codes**|	403 Forbidden : Your api secret or  token is invalid 401 unauthorized : Your api key secret not exists in our system
 **Response**|	JSON

-##### JSON Format
+##### Data Fields

 Name|	Type|	Read-only|	Description
 ----|----|----|----
 ID|	Array|	ReadOnly|	ID of the company
 Name|	Array|	ReadOnly|	Name of the Company

-##### SAMPLE JSON
-	[
- 	{
-    	ID: 117342,
-     	Name: "IOTAP"
- 	},
- 	{
-     	ID: 14425,
-     	Name: "Mirasoft"
- 	}
-	]

 Write Permission API
 ---
-This API is use to write/post message on users social network.
+The API is use to write/post message on users social network.
 The API has variations based on the social network like Facebook can post data on user’s wall; Twitter can post direct message to user; LinkedIn can post direct message to user.

 ####API specification: